Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Introduction

-We propose \textsc{Shortcut Guardrail}, a deployment-time framework for mitigating token-level shortcuts without requiring prior knowledge of shortcut types or access to training data.
-Our approach is motivated by a key empirical observation: important tokens identified by gradient-based attribution effectively capture the shortcut features responsible for model performance degradation.
-In models affected by shortcut learning, a disproportionate fraction of the top-attributed tokens correspond to shortcut tokens, establishing a reliable signal for deployment-time intervention.
+Prior research on detecting or mitigating shortcut learning mainly operates at the training stage.
+Detection methods diagnose shortcuts from training set statistics and training dynamics~\citep{du2021towards}; mitigation methods remove shortcuts during training, requiring shortcut annotations~\citep{sagawa2020distributionally}, regularization targets~\citep{chew2024nfl}, or access to the training data for retraining and reweighting~\citep{liu2021just_train_twice, clark2019dont_take_easy, kirichenko2023last_layer}.
+Yet these assumptions fail where shortcuts surface as a problem during deployment: only a converged model (with open weights) and the test data are accessible.
+This raises an open question: Can shortcuts be detected and mitigated using only this converged model and test data?

-Building on this insight, \textsc{Shortcut Guardrail} consists of two stages.
-First, we apply gradient-based saliency scoring to identify the most influential tokens for each input at test time.
-Second, we train a lightweight Low-Rank Adaptation (LoRA)-based debiasing module using a Masked Contrastive Learning (MaskCL) objective that penalizes representational shift when high-attribution tokens are individually masked.
-The core adaptation is performed on test data in an unsupervised fashion, and without access to the original training data.
-The post-adaptation calibration of the debiasing strength employs a small set of labeled examples (Section~\ref{sec:alpha_lora}).
-Our code is available at \url{https://anonymous.4open.science/r/shortcut_guardrail_code-D90D}.
+We find that this is possible.
+Models ``know'' their shortcuts since they leave a signal that can be uncovered through unsupervised, gradient-based attribution, requiring no prior knowledge of training data or shortcut annotations.
+Specifically, the identified high-attribution tokens effectively capture the shortcut tokens for biased models, yielding $>90\%$ recall under a strong shortcut signal (Section~\ref{sec:tokens in important tokens}).
+However, deployment-time mitigation is fundamentally limited with the converged model acting as an information bottleneck between training and deployment.
+We formally prove that the performance of deployment-time mitigation is information-theoretically upper-bounded by training-time mitigation.

-Our main contributions are as follows: \begin{itemize} \item We identify the practical yet underexplored challenge of deployment-time shortcut mitigation and demonstrate that gradient-based attribution effectively localizes shortcut tokens ($>90\%$ recall in sentiment classification), establishing a foundation for test-time intervention without ground-truth labels. \item We propose \textsc{Shortcut Guardrail}, a novel deployment-time framework that debiases text encoders.
-It leverages saliency scoring to identify shortcuts and trains a lightweight LoRA module via Masked Contrastive Learning to facilitate consistent, robust predictions. \item We comprehensively evaluate \textsc{Shortcut Guardrail} across sentiment classification, toxicity detection, and natural language inference.
-Our method yields substantial gains under severe shifts in shortcut distribution while preserving in-distribution performance, reducing shortcut dependence as measured by our novel Max Single-Token Prediction Sensitivity (MSTPS) metric. \end{itemize}
+Nevertheless, we find that the aforementioned signal is informative enough to bridge a large part of this gap.
+We propose \textsc{Shortcut Guardrail}, a lightweight, label-free mitigation framework for pretrained text encoders that exploits this gradient signal to identify candidate shortcut tokens for each test input, then trains a Low-Rank Adaptation (LoRA) debiasing module with a self-supervised Masked Contrastive Learning (MaskCL) objective that penalizes representational shifts when those tokens are individually masked.
+The procedures operate on unlabeled test data, and the LoRA strength is calibrated on a small support set post-adaptation.